tatianegercina/FinTech/01-Lesson-Plans/07-SQL/2/Activities/09-Stu_View_Room_Queries/README.md

   * Then, create a view named `customer_revenues` from the above query.

-  * Query the newly created view to find the revenues associated with customer 'THERESA WATSON'.
+  * Query the newly created `customer_revnues` view to find the revenues associated with customer 'THERESA WATSON'.

 * Write a query to get the number of payments and total payment amount that the staff member 'Mike Hillyer' has facilitated for each day in the `payment` table.
 Make sure to use a subquery instead of a join to do so.